sakisakichen/ml-zoomcamp/02-regression/README.md

 When all the records are included, the linear regression can be calculated with the dot product between ***feature matrix*** and ***vector of weights***, obtaining the `y` vector of predictions.

+## 2.7 Training linear regression: Normal equation
+Obtaining predictions as close as possible to $y$ target values requires the calculation of weights from the general LR equation.
+The feature matrix does not have an inverse because it is not square, so it is required to obtain an approximate solution, which can be obtained using the **Gram matrix**
+(multiplication of feature matrix ($X$) and its transpose ($X^T$)).
+The vector of weights or coefficients $w$ obtained with this formula is the closest possible solution to the LR system.

+Normal Equation:

+$w$ = $(X^TX)^{-1}X^Ty$

+Where:

+$X^TX$ is the Gram Matrix